-- A minor disadvantage generally occurs when a driver only loses a position to the offending car, takes minimal damage, does not lose control of the car, or loses less than four seconds of time. - A moderate disadvantage generally occurs when a driver loses between two to eight positions, takes moderate damage, is pushed off the track and has to yield to other cars or loses control of the car (e.g. is spun around) or loses between four and fifteen seconds of time. - A major disadvantage generally occurs when a driver loses more than eight positions, takes heavy damage, or loses a more than fifteen seconds of time.
+- A minor disadvantage generally occurs when a driver only loses a position to the offending car, takes minimal damage, does not lose control of the car, loses less than four seconds of time or loses any time on a valid qualifying lap. - A moderate disadvantage generally occurs when a driver loses between two to eight positions, takes moderate damage, is pushed off the track and has to yield to other cars or loses control of the car (e.g. is spun around), loses between four and fifteen seconds of time or a qualifying lap is forcefully invalidated/was reasonably aborted. - A major disadvantage generally occurs when a driver loses more than eight positions, takes heavy damage, loses a more than fifteen seconds of time.

 Circumstance: The Stewards look at the circumstances of each incident and the severity of the mistake made by the driver (in comparison to an average ordinary driver).
 Possible factors are for example:

 - o Overall visibility and reaction time - How unusual and unpredictable the outcome was for the driver - How avoidable the mistake was - Lap 1 incidents or direct violations of the race director's notes or multi-class incidents weigh heavily against the offending driver.
-Lapping incidents are to be treated as multi-class incidents for the purposes of this subsection.
+Lapping incidents are to be treated as multiclass incidents for the purposes of this subsection.